News & Events

 Saturday, April 22, 10 am at Cowiche Canyon - Weikel

 The annual Earth Day Walk will take place between 10:00 AM and 12:00 PM at the Weikel Road trailhead.
-There will be talks and demonstrations stationed along the Cowiche Canyon trail.
+There will be talks and presentations stationed along the Cowiche Canyon trail.
 Native plants and spring flowers will be labeled along the trail.
 CCC Volunteers will be on hand to help guide participants to the stations.
 Walkers should wear sturdy shoes and outdoor clothes and be prepared for any weather.
 Families with children are encouraged to attend this fun FREE event!

 In Search of the Butterflies